 A Job is an abstraction for a unit of work assigned to a node.
 As described in previous sections, it consists of Variables and a Task.
 A variable holds the designated parameter value for a job.
 A variable can hold a range of values or a set of values or a single value in which case it is called a single variable.
 A task is the description of what has to be done by the job.
 It is composed of a set of commands.
 There are three types of commands - Copy Command, Execute Command, and Substitute Command.
 The Copy command instructs the broker to copy a file from the source to the destination.
 It can be used for either copying the files from the broker host to the remote node or vice versa.
+A Multiple Copy (MCopy) is a special case of the CopyCommand which instructs the broker to copy multiple files as described with a wildcard (, ?, etc.).
+A GCopy command provides the ability to copy from one node to another node without the broker intervening in between.
+(The GCopy is currently supported only by the Globus middleware plug-in.)

 The ComputeServer class describes a node on the grid and holds the properties for that node, eg. its middleware, architecture, OS etc. It is a middleware independent entity and as been extended for different middleware like Globus, Alchemi, Unicore, Condor, PBS, and also to allow forking jobs on the local node.
 Each ComputeServer has an associated JobMonitor and ComputeServerManager which are also middleware independent.
 A ComputeServer also has an associated UserCredential object, which stores the credentials of the user for accessing services provided by that ComputeServer.
 The JobMonitor is responsible for monitoring the execution of all jobs submitted to the remote node corresponding to this ComputeServer.
 The ComputeServerManager is the component that manages the job-submission.
-It uses a local buffer, for this purpose, and when the job needs to be submitted to the remote node, it creates a middleware-specific agent, and sends this agent to the remote node for execution.
+It uses a local buffer, for this purpose, and when the job needs to be submitted to the remote node, it creates an middleware-specific agent, and sends this agent to the remote node for execution.
 This is done by invoking the appropriate middle-ware ComputeServer.
 The ComputeServerManager has been extended to handle both stand-alone grid nodes, and clusters.